bet4a/d3wiki/SVG-Shapes.md

 <a name="arc_innerRadius" href="SVG-Shapes#arc_innerRadius">#</a> arc.<b>innerRadius</b>([<i>radius</i>])

-If *radius* is specified, sets the *innerRadius*-accessor to the specified function or constant.
-If *radius* is not specified, returns the current *innerRadius*-accessor.
-This accessor is invoked on the argument passed to the arc generator.
-The default accessor assumes that the input data is an object with suitably-named attributes:
+If *radius* is specified, sets the inner radius accessor to the specified function or constant.
+If *radius* is not specified, returns the current inner radius accessor, which defaults to:

 ```javascript
 function innerRadius(d) {